GLaDOS-Michigan/Kondo/README.md

 # Kondo

-This is the code base for the Kondo prototype, as decribed in the OSDI'24 paper "Inductive Invariants That Spark Joy: Using Invariant Taxonomies to Streamline Distributed Systems Proofs".
+This is the code base for the Kondo prototype, as described in the OSDI'24 paper "Inductive Invariants That Spark Joy: Using Invariant Taxonomies to Streamline Distributed Systems Proofs".

 The paper introduces the concept of an Invariant Taxonomy that factors the invariants of a distributed protocol